intershop/intershop-pwa/docs/concepts/configuration.md

 The actual transfer is handled by the [`app.server.module.ts`](../../src/app/app.server.module.ts) where the mapping of the environment variable is done.

-Accessing the transferred state in a service or a component is pretty straight forward:
+Accessing the transferred state in a service or a component is done as follows:

 ```typescript
 import { NEW_KEY } from 'ish-core/configurations/state-keys';